jvalegre/XSEDE_qsub/README.md

     alias sub='/home/jvalegre/bin/XSEDE_qsub.py --cluster comet'

+    After you set the alias, you need to (only one time):

+    (1) In the XSEDE terminal, go to your home folder where .bashrc is and type 'source .bashrc' (to update the content of .bashrc in your current session)
+    (2) Go to where the XSEDE_qsub.py script is (in my case, "cd /home/jvalegre/bin") and type 'chmod 777 XSEDE_qsub.py' (this gives you rights to run the script)

-    After you set the alias, you can type "sub" to call the script from the folder it is stored and it would be like typing all the sentence you specified in the alias.
-So, for example, this is how I would call the script with and without the alias:
+    After these two steps, you can type "sub" to call the script from any folder (it would be like typing all the sentence you specified in the alias).
+So, for example, this is how I would call the script with the alias:

     The COM files I want to run are in the /home/jvalegre/test/ folder.
 In the terminal, I should go to that folder first ("cd /home/jvalegre/test/").
 Then:

-    Without the alias:
-    (1) Copy the XSEDE_qsub.py script in the same folder.
-    (2) Run the script with: XSEDE_qsub.py --cluster comet --acomet cst152 *.com -t 36:00:00 --chk

-    With the alias:
-    (1) Run the script with: sub --acomet cst152 *.com -t 36:00:00 --chk
+    (1) Run the script with: 'sub --acomet cst152 *.com -t 36:00:00 --chk'